Relaxing Equivariance Constraints with Non-stationary Continuous Filters: Related Work

-\textbf{Physics and filtering.} Symmetries play a central role in physics.
+\paragraph{Physics and filtering.} Symmetries play a central role in physics.
 In \cite{wang2022approximately} approximate equivariances are used to allow more robust models for dynamical systems.
 In Noether networks \cite{alet2021noether} conservation laws are inferred by learning symmetries from data.
-Our work could offer new ways to parameterize adjustable symmetries in such applications.
+Our work could offer new insights in how symmetry constraints could be relaxed in such applications.
 In geophysics and seismology, there are some interesting parallels between non-stationary filtering methods and approximate equivariances in machine learning.
-In particular, \cite{margrave1998theory} discusses generalizations of the convolution in the context of non-stationary filtering very similar to how we propose to relax equivariances in neural networks.
+In particular, \cite{margrave1998theory} discusses generalisations of the convolution in the context of non-stationary filtering very similar to how we propose to relax equivariances in neural networks.

-\textbf{Automatic symmetry discovery. } An interesting problem is to automatically learn symmetry structure in neural networks architectures based on data.
+\paragraph{Automatic symmetry discovery. } Automatically inferring symmetry structure of neural network architectures from data is an interesting open problem.
 For instance, \citet{lorraine2020} learn data augmentations by differentiating the validation loss using the implicit function theorem and \citet{zhou2020meta} showed how symmetry structure could be learned through a meta-learning outer loop.
-In \cite{benton2020learning} and \cite{finzi2021residual} symmetries are selected using a regularized training loss directly.
-Many symmetry discovery methods focus on learning invariances \citep{van2018learning,benton2020learning,schwobel2021last,van2021learning,immer2022invariance}, which are easier to parameterize.
-This works offers a way to parameterize continuous equivariance constraints, which could allow extensions of symmetry discovery approaches to learnable equivariances.
+In \cite{benton2020learning} and \cite{finzi2021residual} symmetries are selected using a training loss directly, using an additional regulariser.
+Symmetry discovery methods often focus on learning global invariances \citep{van2018learning,benton2020learning,schwobel2021last,van2021learning,immer2022invariance}, which are easier to parameterise compared to layer-wise equivariances.
+We propose a way to continuously relax equivariances allowing efficient parameterisation of learnable equivariance for symmetry discovery methods.
+Inspired by the regularisation used in \cite{benton2020learning} to learn augmented inputs, we demonstrate that our parameterisation can be used for gradient-based learning of equivariance in each layer from data.